cardboard-iguana/cardboard-iguana.com/log/2021-11-07-tryhackme-complete-beginner.md

 nc -lvnp 4443
 ```

-Once we have the root flag, let’s put the service back the way it was before we try the non-Metasploit version of this.
+Once we have the root flag, let's put the service back the way it was before we try the non-Metasploit version of this.

 ```powershell
 Stop-Service -Name AdvancedSystemCareService9